oracle/graal/truffle/docs/T-Trace-Manual.md

-# T-Trace: User's Handle to the Ultimate Tracing and Insights Gathering
+# T-Trace: Hacker's Handle to the Ultimate Tracing Framework

-[T-Trace](T-Trace.md) is an end user friendly tool for tracing and instrumentation of scripts written in any language by scripts written in any (other) language.
+[T-Trace](T-Trace.md) is a hacker friendly tool for tracing and instrumentation of scripts written in any language by scripts written in any (other) language.
+It allows a moderately skilled hacker to create so called **T-Trace** snippets and dynamically apply them to the actual programs.
+That allows gathering of ultimate insights about the execution and behavior without compromising the speed of the execution.
+Let's get started with an obligatory Hello World example.

 ## Hello World!